mikenakis/Bathyscaphe/README.md

     @InvariableArray private final byte[] mySha256Hash;

 In this example, we have a field which is final, but it is of array type.
 Arrays are by definition mutable in Java, so this field would normally cause Bathyscaphe to assess the declaring class as mutable; however, with the `@InvariableArray` annotation we are promising that this particular array will behave as if it was immutable.
-Therefore, if the class meets all other requirements for immutability, then Bathyscaphe will assess the class as immutable.
+Therefore, if the class meets all other requirements for immutability, Bathyscaphe will assess it as immutable.

 Note that `@Invariable` and `@InvariableArray` can be combined.

-Also note that it is illegal to use either of these annotations on non-private fields, because a class cannot give any promises about the immutability of fields that may be mutated by other classes.
+Also note that it is illegal to use either of these annotations on non-private fields, because a class cannot give any promises about fields that may be mutated by other classes.

 Also note that with these annotations we are only promising shallow immutability; Bathyscaphe will still perform all the checks necessary in order to guarantee deep immutability.
 So, for example, if the field was of type `Foo` instead of `int`, or if the array field was an array of `Foo` instead of an array of `int`, then Bathyscaphe would recursively assess the immutability of `Foo` as part of assessing the immutability of the field.